TheNullSeeker/configura_tiles/README.md

     );
 ```

-Insert screenshot of the FAB demo here:

 ![FAB Demo](assets/images/main.jpg)

 ---

 ## Debug Modes

-ConfiguraTiles supports different debug modes to help with development.
-You can set the debug mode using the `debugMode` parameter:
+**ConfiguraTiles supports different debug modes to help with development.
+You can set the debug mode using the `debugMode` parameter:**

 ```dart
 class DebugDemo extends StatelessWidget {